Special 2019 Membership Opportunity! Click HERE for more…

 to cancer patients, their carers and loved ones.

 Cancer remains the leading cause of death in Switzerland.
 Statistics show there will be 4,000 new cases of cancer this year in Geneva alone, and over 40,000 in Switzerland.
 The good news?
 Mortality rates continue to decrease as treatment options and early detection techniques continue to improve.
-But this means more people than ever are living with cancer.
+But this means more people than ever are living with cancer, trying to reintegrate socially and professionally.
 In 2015, an estimated 320,000 people were living with cancer in Switzerland.
 That number is projected to double by 2030.

 Cancer can often have a devastating effect on individuals and families–emotionally, physically and financially.
 With over 40% of Geneva’s population being non-Swiss, ESCA CancerSupport was founded to address specifically the needs of this significant international community in the Geneva, Vaud and French border regions, for many of whom, English is their working language.